 After all that walking you may be feeling pretty thirsty by now, grab a pint at Tegernseer Tal which is a short walk from Marienplatz that’s buzzing with locals getting their beer fix at this cozy nook.

 At Tegernseer Tal everyone feels welcome, so grab a seat at the bar and order yourself a pint of beer.
 The German beer is cheap and pretty darn delicious.
 Don’t hesitate to ask the server for some good ole German beer recommendations!

 Take A Walk To St. Luke’s Church

-Although, it may not be nowhere near as antiquated like St. Peter’s Church, the architecture is simply mesmerizing!
-The exterior of St. Luke’s Church is composed with a Romanesque style, it can easily be spotted outside by its prominent green dome top.
+Although it may not be anywhere near as antiquated as St. Peter’s Church, the architecture is simply mesmerizing!
+The exterior of St. Luke’s Church is composed of a Romanesque style, it can easily be spotted outside by its prominent green dome top.

-Inside St. Luke’s Church the interior encompassed with stunning Gothic inspired geometric shapes.
+Inside St. Luke’s Church, the interior is encompassed by stunning Gothic-inspired geometric shapes.
 The alter at St Luke’s Church is pretty extraordinary and ornate and surrounded by the most artistic stained glass windows that will make you cry from its beauty.